kavehmz/kube-for-the-dyslexic/README.md

 # Do you remember we ran hello-world in docker?
 Kuberentes also uses containers to run stuff.
 # Lets just run the same image in Kubernetes too.
 # Don't worry about details at all.
 Just try and get comfortable with the concepts.
 # create a deployment that uses our image.
 Deployments set details like which image, how many replica, max memory, ...
 $ kubectl --context kind-kind create  deployment hello --image=hello-world deployment.apps/hello created

-#  But deployments are just setting the details.
-Our containers run inside Pods!
+# Deployments set the details.
 $ kubectl --context kind-kind get deployment -o wide NAME    READY   UP-TO-DATE   AVAILABLE   AGE    CONTAINERS    IMAGES        SELECTOR hello   0/1     1            0           3m4s   hello-world   hello-world   app=hello

+# But our containers run inside Pods!
-# Pods are the resources in Kubertenes that actually show a group of contaierns running in one node (yes you can run multiple images in a single pod)
+# Pods are the resources in Kubertenes that present a group of contaierns running in one node (yes you can run multiple images in a single pod)
 $ kubectl --context kind-kind get pod -owide
 NAME                     READY   STATUS             RESTARTS   AGE     IP           NODE                 NOMINATED NODE   READINESS GATES hello-67d96bb797-9rffr   0/1     CrashLoopBackOff   5          4m10s   10.244.0.6   kind-control-plane   <none>           <none>

-# Ignore the CrashLoopBackOff and now look at the pods log
+# Ignore the CrashLoopBackOff and look at the pods log
-# You pod name will be different.
-# Mine is `hello-67d96bb797-9rffr`.
+# Your pod name will be different.
+Mine is `hello-67d96bb797-9rffr`.
 $ kubectl --context kind-kind logs -f hello-67d96bb797-9rffr Hello from Docker!

 # Lets push it a bit further.
-Still you just need to try and get comfortable with concepts and tools.
-# this time lets describe and see what we find
+# This time lets use `describe` and see what we can find
 $ kubectl --context kind-kind describe deployment hello
 Name:                   hello
 Namespace:              default